-Cash incentive awards are determined by the Compensation Committee and granted under the terms of the Company's Short Term Management Incentive Plan (the "STIP").
+Cash incentive awards are determined by the Compensation Committee and granted under the terms of the Company's Short-Term Management Incentive Plan (the "STIP").
 Additionally, we may also provide short-term incentives to executives by awarding annual cash bonuses determined by the Compensation Committee on a discretionary basis.
 The bonuses reward achievement of short-term goals and allow us to recognize individual and team achievements.
 The STIP is an annual incentive program providing for the grant of bonus awards payable upon achievement of specified performance goals.
 Full-time salaried, exempt employees of the Company and its affiliates who are selected by the administering committee are eligible to participate in the STIP.

-As part of developing the Company's compensation strategy for the fiscal year ended December 30, 2012, the Compensation Committee established annual performance goals and target payout amounts for William W. Lovette, our President and Chief Executive Officer, and Fabio Sandri, our Chief Financial Officer.
-In the case of William W. Lovette, his annual performance goal is based on income (loss) from continuing operations plus interest, taxes, depreciation and amortization ("EBITDA".)
-In the case of Fabio Sandri, his annual performance goal and target payout was established under the STIP and was based on EBITDA as well as his individual performance with respect to certain pre-defined key performance indicators ("KPIs").
-EBITDA, determined based on the Company's audited financial statements and principles generally accepted in the United States ("US GAAP") as applied on a consistent basis by the Company, because EBITDA is a common analytical indicator within our industry and it provides a simple and understandable measure of our liquidity.
+As part of developing the Company's compensation strategy for the fiscal year ended December 29, 2013, the Compensation Committee established annual performance goals and target payout amounts for William W. Lovette, our President and Chief Executive Officer, and Fabio Sandri, our Chief Financial Officer.
+In the case of Mr. Lovette, his annual performance goal was established under the STIP and his employment agreement and is based on income (loss) before income taxes as a percentage of the Company's net revenues ("PBT Margin").
+In the case of Fabio Sandri, his annual performance goal and target payout was established under the STIP and was based on PBT Margin as well as his individual performance with respect to certain pre-defined key performance indicators ("KPIs").
+The Compensation Committee chose to utilize PBT Margin, as determined based on the Company's audited financial statements and GAAP as applied on a consistent basis by the Company, in setting performance goals and target payout amounts because PBT Margin has a higher correlation to cash flow and liquidity than EBITDA and because it aligns with the Company's goals of driving overall operational results.